crownstone/bluenet/docs/BEHAVIOUR.md

 <details>
 <summary>
 When a Get Behaviour packet is received by the Crownstone it will retrieve the behaviour at given `Index`.
 If such behaviour exists, it is returned.
-This request can also be used to retrieve a list of available indices.

 ##### Request Payload